 Setting up your campaign badly can lose you a lot of money.
 We have seen practices set up campaigns to run 24/7, yet the practice only answers the phone from Mon-Friday, 9am to 5pm.
 So all those clicks and missed calls in the evenings and at weekends were wasted!

 Worse still, we have seen local practices forget to restrict the location, resulting in them targeting the entire USA.
 Is someone in Alaska really going to visit your urgent care in Orlando?
 No. Money wasted!

 The lesson here is simple: Be careful when setting up your campaign so that your ads, so that no dollar is wasted.

-However, the short answer is this: If set up well, most campaigns generate much more Return On Income than the cost.
+Bottom line?
+If set up well, most campaigns generate good Return On Investment.
 After all, why are doctors spending so much on Google Ads?
 The answer is simple: Because they work.

 Want more patients?
 Get your FREE e-book guide and find out how to get your medical practice TOP of Google and grow your practice.